 World Pharmacists Day is observed each year on 25 September.
 The theme of this year.
 “Pharmacy: Always trusted for your health”.
 The purpose of the day is to appreciate the work of Pharmacists all over the world.

 World Day of the deaf is observed on the last day of the International Week of the deaf, this year it’s observed on 26 September.
 International week of the deaf is celebrated each year on the last full week of September.
-The theme of the International week of deaf 2021 is “Celebrating Thriving Deaf Communities”.
+The theme of the International week of deaf 2023 is “A World Where Deaf People Everywhere Can Sign Anywhere!”.
 The week aims to draw the attention of general people and development authorities towards the achievements and challenges of the deaf people community.

 World Contraception Day is observed every year on 26 September.
 The purpose of the day is to spread awareness of contraception and to enable young people to make informed choices on their sexual and reproductive health.

 World Environmental Health Day is celebrated on 26 September every year.
-The theme for World Environmental Health Day 2021 is “Prioritizing Environmental Health for healthier communities in global recovery”.
+The theme for World Environmental Health Day 2023 is “Global Environmental Public Health: Standing up to protect everyone's Health each and every day”.
 In 2011, The International Federation of Environment health(IFEH) declared to celebrate World Environment Health Day each year on 26 September.

 World Tourism Day is observed every year on 27 September.
-The theme of World Tourism Day 2021 is “Tourism for Inclusive Growth”.
+The theme of World Tourism Day 2023 is “Tourism and Green Investment”.
 World Tourism Day is celebrated to raise awareness of the role played by the tourism sector in integrating and connecting the international community.

 World Rabies Day is celebrated every year on September 28 by the Global Alliance for Rabies Control.
 This year the theme of World Rabies Day focuses on facts about rabies and dispelling any myths or misconceptions.
 This year marked the 15th World Rabies Day.